lrspeiser/Geometry-Gated-Gravity/paper.md

 ## 3. Data and pipeline (SPARC, clusters, CMB)

-We use your standardized SPARC‑derived prediction tables and catalog joins described in the **data catalog** and analysis scripts.
+We use your standardized SPARC‑derived prediction tables and catalog joins described in the **data catalog** and analysis scripts (Lelli, McGaugh & Schombert 2016).
 The pipeline normalizes column names, infers outer regions, performs global grid fits, exports RAR/BTFR tables, and computes weak‑lensing predictions. &#x20;

 **Cross‑validation.** We implement 5‑fold CV by galaxy, re‑fitting global parameters on the training folds and evaluating test medians; we also compute out‑of‑sample (OOS) RAR statistics per fold.